bhishekprajapati/pyscan/README.md

+**NOTE**: Please consider logging via google on the app to use all the features.

+1. Charts have limited features for unauthenticated users.
+2. Query studio is only available to authenticated users.
+   With max 100MB per query and max 10 query executions per day restrictions.

 ## 📌 Foreword

 I didn’t want to start this project at first — I was too unsure about diving into something so unfamiliar.
 But as time passed, the idea stuck with me, and eventually, I felt motivated to build it out.